GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-08_Rmd_html.md

 toc_label: In this example
 ---

-This page shows how a compiled R markdown file looks like (in fact, all code examples in this course are compiled using R markdown).
+This page shows how a compiled R markdown file looks like (in fact, all code examples in this course were compiled with R markdown).

 ## This is a header

 This is an R Markdown document.
-Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-For more details on using R Markdown see <http://rmarkdown.rstudio.com>.
+Markdown is a simple formatting syntax for creating HTML, PDF, and MS Word documents.
+For more details on using R Markdown see [rmarkdown.rstudio.com](http://rmarkdown.rstudio.com){:target="_blank"}.

-When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
+When you click the **Knit** button in RStudio, a document will be generated which includes both content as well as the output of any embedded R code chunks *within* the document.
 You can embed an R code chunk like this:

 ```r